-Want press coverage of your music, but not ready to pay an agency $1k?
+Want to your artistry to look legit, but not ready to pay a press agency $1k+?

 And potentially very frustrating.